leeatkinson/CloudFormationPreProcessor/README.md

 Features
 --------
 * Update to the current AMIs - for example, the 'latest' Windows 2012 AMI from Amazon.
 'Latest' is determined by sorting their names alphabetically and selecting the last.
-* Include files to be copied to instances via CFN-init.
+* Include CFN-init files and commands.

 Preparation
 -----------